netzwerg/netzwerg.ch/posts/2018-05-24-react-svg-tooltips.markdown

 ![](/images/svg-built-in-tooltip.png)

-Tooltips are an important design element when designing information-heavy, visual applications.
+Tooltips are an important design element when creating information-heavy, visual applications.
 They allow keeping the user interface clean, providing information only when needed.
 As Shneiderman (1996) put it in his famous **visual information-seeking mantra**:
 \